 5) There’s This River…Grand Canyon Boatman Stories – Christa Sadler

 Take a seat alongside some of the best storytellers in the Grand Canyon—the guides.
 A colorful cast of characters tell the tales of their often hilarious, sometimes dangerous, and always entertaining adventures.
 No one knows the river better, and this book is your insider’s guide to the tight-knit community of river runners.
 It’s like sitting around the campfire, watching shadows dance upon the canyon wall, while you listen to some of the best stories from the river.
-This book is a must-read for those who enjoy the old-fashion art of storytelling.
+This book is must-read for those who enjoy the old-fashion art of storytelling.